Ram-Ramadoss/catch-22/README.md

 ## Data Processing
 iPython & Jupyter Notebook was used to process the data.
-<br/>Contributor data was parsed from two files for each committee, the contributions received and late contriutions received files and organized in 2 ways:
+<br/>Contributor data was parsed from two files for each committee, the contributions received and late contriutions received files and organized:
 <br/> 1.
 By Contributor: The aggregate contributions made by each contributor is summarized
 <br/> 2.
 By Date: The total contributions made per day is summarized
 <br/>Coalition lists were parsed by term and every term and its frequency was calculated.